Google Reviews Matter - Here’s How to Get More Without Being Awkward

 1. First, Make It Easy

-Instead, send them directly to your review link.
-Here’s how to get it:
+Instead, give them a direct review link.
+Here’s how to find yours:

-• Tap “Ask for reviews” in the Business Profile Manager
+• Click “Ask for reviews” in the Business Profile Manager

 2. Ask at the Right Time